axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

 ### ERC20 Token Transfers

-Notice that while ETH transfers do not emit any logs (e.g. [tx](https://etherscan.io/tx/0xc46d4c8232a576352a1c31855264d7d3ab306233d315b0a05196eeccb9cfdb24)), all ERC20 transfers emit `Transfer(index_topic_1 address from, index_topic_2 address to, uint256 value)` logs (e.g. [tx](https://etherscan.io/tx/0x9a6da392d493ba88581ce5b066da7285c9763565a33945d7b4c4c5491659c726#eventlog)).
+While ETH transfers do not emit any logs (e.g. [tx](https://etherscan.io/tx/0xc46d4c8232a576352a1c31855264d7d3ab306233d315b0a05196eeccb9cfdb24)), ERC20 transfers emit logs with signature `Transfer(index_topic_1 address from, index_topic_2 address to, uint256 value)` (e.g. [tx](https://etherscan.io/tx/0x9a6da392d493ba88581ce5b066da7285c9763565a33945d7b4c4c5491659c726#eventlog)).

-When subscribing to `logs` of new imported blocks via WebSocket, we can optionally filter based on topics, by providing a list of 32-bytes keccak hash of the canonical event signatures you want to track (e.g. `brownie.web3.keccak(text="Transfer(address,address,uint256)").hex()` = `0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef`.
-In addition, we can specify `“address”` param to be a list of contract addresses, such that only logs created from these contracts will be shown.
+When subscribing to `logs` of new imported blocks via WebSocket, we can optionally filter based on topics, by providing a list of 32-byte keccak hash of the canonical event signatures you want to track (e.g. `brownie.web3.keccak(text="Transfer(address,address,uint256)").hex()` = `0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef` is a well-known topic).
+In addition, we can specify an `“address”` param to be a list of contract addresses, such that only logs created from these contracts will be shown.
 For our purpose, the contract addresses will correspond to our list of ERC20 token contract addresses (WETH, WBTC, DAI, USDC, etc.) defined in [config.py](https://github.com/axucar/telegram-eth-alerts/blob/main/config.py).

 ```
 await websocket.send(json.dumps(